What is ad quality score?

 For a fruitful lead generation, it is advisable your ad bear similarity to your sales funnel or landing page.
 Let the two express the same message.
 Take, for example, if you are selling shoes.
 You should make it easy for a customer to get the shoe when he/she clicks on the ad and comes to your sites landing page.

 2. A/B testing

 Like in the content production or SEO management, the ad creation process and implementation is not a one-off exercise and expect results to tickle overnight.
-It is continuous and demand to revisit.
+It is continuous and demands revisions.

 Testing and experimentation with your ad strategies are the only guaranteed method of finding success in your ad campaign and what works for your target audience and brand.

 For a stronger advertising strategy, conduct split tests experimenting with various audience sizes and content offer on your ad.
 Multiple tests and experiments are the surest means to gain insights into a future ad success that will lead to better positive results down the line.

 3. Create content or ads that resonate with your audience

 Images and videos influence 80% of an entire ad success – that’s according to Consumer Acquisition.
 Meaning, pictures and videos are a tremendous driving force in an ad performance as long as it is relevant to the target audience.
 To succeed when setting an ad content, ensure the tone and voice not only resonate with your audience but also your buyer persona.
 Videos, images, and written copies too play a significant role in your ads performance especially when your audience can relate and engage with them.